romanRegmi/Apex-Learning/Apex/Security & Sharing/ApexSharing/README.md

 </table>

+### Inherited sharing
-Inherited sharing → invoked from another class.
+Invoked from another class.
 Works as whatever the context (with / without sharing) of the class it is invoked from.
-If it is not invoked from another class, then it works in user mode
+If it is not invoked from another class, then it works in user mode.

-Recently while working on securing a reporting component, I used WITH SECURITY_ENFORCED in my SOQL query and thought—“Perfect, now my FLS worries are gone!”

-But as I dug deeper… I realized it’s not a silver bullet.
-Here’s what every dev should know 👇

-What It Actually Does

-1. It enforces Field-Level Security directly in SOQL.
-2. If the user doesn’t have access to a field you’re querying → the query throws a runtime error.
-Sounds great, right?

-But…

-⚠️ Real-World Limitations You Shouldn’t Ignore

-1. Doesn’t Work for DML

-WITH SECURITY_ENFORCED only works with SOQL, not DML like insert, update, or delete.
-If you want to enforce FLS during DML, use Security.stripInaccessible() instead.

-2. Doesn’t Check WHERE or ORDER BY

-This was surprising 😅
-If you do this:

-[SELECT Id, Name FROM Account
- WHERE Compnay__c = 'test'
- WITH SECURITY_ENFORCED];

-Even if the user can’t see Compnay__c, the query still runs — no error thrown.
-It only checks fields in SELECT and FROM clauses!

-3. Doesn’t Support All Relationships

-Traversing polymorphic fields (like WhatId, WhoId) is not supported with WITH SECURITY_ENFORCED.
-Only exceptions: Owner, CreatedBy, and LastModifiedBy.

-4. Only Tells You the First Security Violation

-Let’s say your query has 5 fields the user can’t access.
-You’ll only see the error for the first field that fails — not all of them.

-When we do not want the apex share record to be deleted upon owner change, we create a custom sharing reason.
-A use case can be sharing / unsharing bulk records through batch apex based on certain criteria.
-This way when the batch creates or deletes shares, it remains unaffected by the manual sharing reason or ownership transfers.
-It can also be used to identify record shares from certain specific processes.
+### What is RowCause in Apex Sharing

+In Apex sharing, the concept of "row cause" refers to the reason why a particular record is being shared with a user or group.
+It helps determine the context or purpose behind the sharing of a specific record.

+Salesforce does not enforce or validate custom row cause values; they are essentially labels that you manage and use in your Apex code to represent different sharing reasons.

+It's important to use meaningful and descriptive values for your custom row causes to effectively represent the different sharing reasons in your organization.

+Some of the Predefined Row Causes:

+Manual `(Schema.SObjectType.MyObject__c.RowCause.Manual)` - This is used for manual sharing, where records are shared explicitly by a user.

+Owner `(Schema.SObjectType.MyObject__c.RowCause.Owner)` - This represents the record owner's implicit access to the record.

+ImplicitChild `(Schema.SObjectType.MyObject__c.RowCause.ImplicitChild)` - This is used when access is granted implicitly through a master-detail relationship.

+On the other hand, the system automatically generates other types of shares based on predefined sharing calculations.